aharri123/dsc-phase-2-project-v2-3/README.md

 ### Business Goal

 We're working with a real estate agency that helps customers buy and sell houses.
 Using Linear Regression to analyze the given dataset, we will help the agency determine which features of a house will increase the value (price) the most.
-Using that data, we will help the agency advise customers about how renovations made to the house will increase the value of the house, and by how much.
+Using that data, we will help the agency advise customers about how renovations made to these house features will increase the value of the house, and by how much.

 ### The Data